 DefinitionThis section has been translated automatically.

-Aggravation of the basic symptoms due to frequent moistening of the red of the lips by ticklike licking (see also lip eczema).
+The basic symptoms are aggravated by frequent moistening of the red lips by tick-like licking (see also lip lick eczema).

 EtiopathogenesisThis section has been translated automatically.